-Harry is also involved of other aspects of the sport; he is a member of the Gatcombe Festival organising committee, the committee of the EHOA (Event Horse Owners Association) and a member of the BE commerical, marketing and strategy committee.
-He is Chairman of the FEI International Riders Group.
+Harry is also involved of other aspects of the sport; he is a member of the Gatcombe Festival organising committee and is Chairman of the FEI International Riders committee.
 He has recently been part of the BBC commentary team, writes a column for Horse & Hound Magazine and is an ambassador for equine charity The Brooke

-Away Cruising, is an 11-year-old Irish-bred grey gelding.
+Away Cruising, is a 12-year-old Irish-bred grey gelding.
 He is by Cruise On (a son of Cruising) out of Parklands Princess by the thoroughbred Able Albert.
 He has been brought the levels by Harry since a five-year-old.
 In June 2017 he completed his first four-star at Luhmuhlen and has now completed Badminton and twice completed Burghley.

 16.3hh , grey , gelding